ManuelVillarVitoria/JS-Webpack/README.md

 and thus be able to install the dependencies.

-_You must use this scripts to run the project:._
+_- You must use this scripts to run the project:._

 * **npm install**  _(To install the dependencies that have been created in the package.json file.)_